Rynilan/The-Snake-Game/README.md

 Just clone the repository, enter on the folder and run the main.py
 file, don't worry, there's no malware or spyware on this.
 Then hit the
-button to play and enjoy (you can also use the numpad arrows, with the
+button to play and enjoy.
-num lock disabled).

 ## Controling the snake

-The way that the snake is controlled is different of the clasical way,
+Once the way that the snake was controlled was different of the clasical way,
-the buttons make it go to its right or its left, the foward movment is
+the buttons made it go to its right or its left, the foward movment is
-automatic.
+and still automatic, but now the arrow keys make the snake go to its literal
+direction, up, up, down, down and soo on.

 ## Losing

-You lose when hit a wall or your own body.
+You lose when hit a wall or your own body, pretty standart.